-- 10.5.8 The ECoW maintains a Pollution Prevention Measures Register (PPMR) of the weekly inspections, to include an inventory of all measures on the site, their effectiveness, as well as any advice provided.
-A template will be provided by the Employer. - 10.5.9 The ECoW conducts weekly inspection of site pollution prevention measures (silt fences, settlement ponds, check dams etc) and visually assesses their effectiveness.
+- 10.5.8 The ECoW conducts weekly inspection of site pollution prevention measures (silt fences, settlement ponds, check dams etc) and visually assesses their effectiveness.
 This includes inspection of water management measures installed by contractors such as excavation pumping and diversion channels.
-The ECoW: - Assesses, in advance of works, habitats and species on ground that may be affected by drainage management;. - Reviews drainage management proposals associated with temporary peat storage and reinstatement works in advance of such works commencing; and.

-Surveys in advance of any works near or crossing a ditch or watercourse, the condition of the watercourse and for protected terrestrial and aquatic species, using an established specialist if necessary.
+The ECoW: - Assesses, in advance of works, habitats and species on ground that may be affected by drainage management;. - Reviews drainage management proposals associated with temporary peat storage and reinstatement works in advance of such works commencing; and. - Surveys in advance of any works near or crossing a ditch or watercourse, the condition of the watercourse and for protected terrestrial and aquatic species, using an established specialist if necessary.